Back to blog

 Surfer AI-generated content requires heavy editing

-Surfer SEO only covers on-page content.
-No backlink data.
-No domain authority tracking.
-No referring domain analysis.
-If link building is part of your strategy, Surfer gives you zero visibility.
-It cannot answer "why does this competitor outrank me despite thinner content?"
-The answer is often backlinks — and Surfer does not measure them.
-You need Ahrefs, Semrush, or a similar tool for off-page analysis.
+So it cannot answer "why does this competitor outrank me despite thinner content?"
+The answer is often backlinks, which Surfer does not measure.
+You need Ahrefs, Semrush, or similar for off-page analysis.

 Surfer SEO pricing breakdown: what each plan actually costs in 2026